Enjoy the streets of the ancient cities of Patan and Bhaktapur.

 This is a longish day and an early morning start is recommended.
 You will walk beyond the tree line into the meadows of Khilan Marg, climb on to Al Pathar and finish at the Frozen Lake.
 At 4000m above sea level, this point gives some grand views of the greater Himalayas and Karakorams in the distance.
 On a clear day you may even see the bowl of Srinagar dotted with its network of lakes.
 Return to Hakkar Pathri again, and overnight at the same campsite as yesterday.
 The entire circuit will take around 8 hours.

 Dawn At Bhaktapur is a pre-breakfast tour of this ancient city where you see Bhaktapur in a completely different light.
 After breakfast, we shall drive you to Thimi, where the entire family can have fun playing with mud, making pots at Thimi Ceramics, who exports products using this ancient skill worldwide.
 You learn about how an ancient traditional is kept alive using Fair Trade and exports.
-Later lunch at Gamcha organic farm, before heading to the airport for your late afternoon departure from Nepal.
+Later lunch at Gamcha organic farm, and a relaxed afternoon for shopping.
+Farewell dinner at either Rum Doodle Bar - which has signatures from all everest submitters, or at Dechenling Garden Restaurant - a Bhutanese speciality restaurant.
+After dinner drinks for the adults at Sams Bar, or at Jazz Upstairs!

 Meals included: Breakfast, lunch